darayve/4-semestre/README.md

 ## Contacts list
-Web project made with [Django](https://www.djangoproject.com/) and [Bootstrap](https://getbootstrap.com/) in the 4th semester of the Systems Analysis and Development course.
+Web project made with <a href="https://www.djangoproject.com/" alt="Django website" target="_blank">Django</a> and <a href="https://getbootstrap.com/" target="_blank" alt="Bootstrap website">Bootstrap</a> in the 4th semester of the Systems Analysis and Development course.

 It is a simple contact list with delete, edit, add and view operations.